beacontalk/mirrorbits/README.md

 ### Real-time file availability

-By appending `?mirrorlist` to any file served by mirrorbits, you'll be able to get some useful real-time informations about the given file.
+By appending `?mirrorlist` to any file served by Mirrorbits, you'll be able to get some useful real-time informations about the given file.
 You can see a [live example here](https://get.videolan.org/vlc/2.2.4/win32/vlc-2.2.4-win32.exe?mirrorlist).

 ### Real-time mirrors statistics

-Mirror statistics are available by querying mirrorbits with the `?mirrorstats` argument.
+Mirror statistics are available by querying Mirrorbits with the `?mirrorstats` argument.
 You can see a [live example here](https://get.videolan.org/?mirrorstats).

 ## Clustering / High availability

-Multiple instances of mirrorbits can be started simultanously on different servers, discovery of other nodes should be automatic as long as all the instances are connected to the same redis server.
+Multiple instances of Mirrorbits can be started simultanously on different servers, discovery of other nodes should be automatic as long as all the instances are connected to the same redis server.
 In addition to the clustering it is advised to use redis-sentinel to monitor the database and gracefuly handle failover.

 ## Upgrading